Hoima Specialized Referral Hospital: Overview

 The cost of construction is budgeted at USh40 billion (approx. US$11 million).
 The developers expect to raise funding through (a) donations from parishioners (b) donations from other Ugandans (c) donations from the Roman Catholic Church (d) specific fundraising events and activities (e) contribution from the Government of Uganda.
 The hospital will be constructed in phases, over a seven-year period.

+In August 2024, Yoweri Museveni, the Ugandan head of state, through his prime mister Robinah Nabbanja, donated USh300 million (approx. US$81,000) towards the construction of this hospital.